Accio/AMIDD/README.md

 Introduction to Applied Mathematics and Informatics in Drug Discovery (iAMIDD)
 ===

-[Jitao David Zhang](mailto:jitao_david.zhang@gmail.com?subject=iAMIDD on github), Pharma Research and Early Development, Roche Innovation Center Basel, Pharmaceutical Sciences, Grenzacherstrasse 124, 4070 Basel, Switzerland
+[Jitao David Zhang](mailto:jitao_david.zhang@roche.com), Pharma Research and Early Development, Roche Innovation Center Basel, Pharmaceutical Sciences, Grenzacherstrasse 124, 4070 Basel, Switzerland

 Applied Mathematics and Informatics In Drug Discovery (AMIDD) is a course that I am designing.
 It is expected to be given in the autumn semester 2019 to an audience of university students who are interested in this topic.

-The course material is published under the GNU Lisence (version 3).
+The course material is published under the GPL-3.

 ## Motivation